emredesu/kawaiibotto/how_to_register_for_hoyo_game_data_check.md

 - Go to https://www.hoyolab.com/home, make sure you are logged into your HoyoLAB account.
-While on the HoyoLAB page, open your browser's developer console and acquire your "ltuid" and "ltoken" cookies.
+While on the HoyoLAB page, open your browser's developer console (typically using F12) and acquire your "ltuid" and "ltoken" cookies.
 >In Google Chrome, you can find your HoyoLAB cookies under Application -> Storage -> Cookies -> https://www.hoyolab.com/ in the developer console.

 >In Mozilla Firefox, you can find your HoyoLAB cookies under the "Storage" tab in the developer console.